fumitoh/modelx/doc/source/tutorial.rst

 lets you do that.
 You can open an editor window, and when the part of building a model is done, you can press F5 to save and run the script in a Python shell window where you are prompted to enter Python code to evaluate the model.
-Jupyter notebook and many other popular Python shell environments have similar capability.
+Jupyter Notebook and many other popular Python shell environments have similar capability.

 Model, Space and Cells